-Oftentimes, those with undiagnosed ADHD assume these issues are due to hypothetical personal failings (such as mental “laziness”), yet, once they are diagnosed -- they are able to see themselves through a lens of compassion, for their inability to complete certain tasks was not due to faulty character traits, but is the result of a defined physiological abnormality of brain function.
+Oftentimes, those with undiagnosed ADHD assume these issues are due to hypothetical personal failings (such as mental “laziness”).
+Once they are diagnosed, however, they are able to see themselves through a lens of compassion.
+Their inability to complete certain tasks was not due to faulty character traits, but is the result of a defined physiological abnormality of brain function.

-Combining the best recent estimates of the percentage of people suffering from ADHD in the various age groups with for populations estimates for those groups, I arrived at an estimate of 14.7 million people in the United States who are currently afflicted by it.
-This is more than the population of the Los Angeles Metropolitan area!
+Combining the best recent estimates of the percentage of people suffering from ADHD across different age groups, I arrived at an estimate of 14.7 million people in the United States who are currently afflicted by it.
+This is more than the population of the Los Angeles metropolitan area!

 Among those between 18 and 44 years of age, it is estimated that almost one out of 20 people has the disorder.
-These statistics become of even greater concern when one considers that only between 10 and 25% of adults with ADHD are diagnosed and adequately treated!
+These statistics become of even greater concern when one considers how many individuals with ADHD aren't getting the care they need.
+In fact, estimates suggest that less than 20% of adults with ADHD are diagnosed and adequately treated.

 Disclaimer: The following patient experiences are composite narratives.
 They reflect a combination of real-life experiences from our patient user interviews blended with ADHD symptomatology.
 Names, characteristics, and events have been compressed and recreated to show a holistic, human perspective for those who struggle with ADHD.

 Sarah tried non-pharmacological approaches to manage her ADHD for years.
 Her tactics ranged from a change in diet and acupuncture to holistic remedies (Eastern medicine) and meditation.
 Why should she have to take pharmaceutical medication to help her manage her symptoms?
 Surely, there had to be another alternative.